sator-imaging/Twitch-YTLikeTheaterMode/README.md

-## Bookmarklet

-How to install:
+## How to Install

 1. Add website (something you like) as bookmark.
-1. Open bookmark editor dialog for it.
+2. Open bookmark editor dialog for it.
-1. Rename bookmark. (ex.
+3. Rename bookmark. (ex.
 Theater Mode)
-1. Enter the following code as "URL" in bookmark editor dialog.
+4. Enter the following code as "URL" in bookmark editor dialog.
-1. Done.
+5. Done.

 ```javascript
 javascript: {